jacobsuh/blog/_posts/2018-07-18-my-must-consume-list.md

 	<dd>Did you know Netflix changes its title cards for shows/movies based on what other shows or movies you like to watch??
 Quick excerpt to reel you in: "...let’s imagine how the different preferences for cast members might influence the personalization of the artwork for the movie Pulp Fiction.
 A member who watches many movies featuring Uma Thurman would likely respond positively to the artwork for Pulp Fiction that contains Uma.
 Meanwhile, a fan of John Travolta may be more interested in watching Pulp Fiction if the artwork features John."
 This is a more technical read, but the first section of this article is amazing even for non-technical people.</dd>

 	<dt>[Read] <a href="https://www.bloomberg.com/features/2018-palantir-peter-thiel/">"Palantir Knows Everything About You" by Peter Waldman, Lizette Chapman, and Jordan Robertson for Bloomberg</a></dt>
 	<dd>Shrouded in secrecy, Palantir is one of my favorite companies to talk about because so few people outside of the tech/venture industry know about it.
 With my [major] concerns of using data to provide actionable insights for law enforcement agencies aside, what Palantir was able to accomplish is nothing short of amazing.
-Plus, Peter Thiel is a <b>strange</b> enigma that makes reading this article all the more worth it.
+Plus, Peter Thiel is an enigma that makes reading this article all the more worth it.
 C'mon, he hated how liberal Silicon Valley was so he moved and brought his VC operations down to the conservative stronghold of...
 Los Angeles???</dd>

 	<dt>[Listen] <a href="https://www.recode.net/2017/6/12/15779318/amazon-scott-galloway-jeff-bezos-retail-stores-automation-cashiers-jobs-kara-swisher-recode-decode">"Google is God, Facebook is love and Amazon will be worth $1 trillion" hosted by Kara Swisher for Recode Decode</a></dt>
 	<dd>Scott Galloway is my role model when it comes to his ability to spit out statistics about consumer behavior and company metrics.
 I want to get to his level one day, both in sheer knowledge and in speaking speed.
 Kicker: He correctly predicted on this episode that Amazon was going to acquire Whole Foods months before the news was actually announced.
 If you have any interest in tech, this will be an incredibly entertaining hour — seriously, he talks a mile a minute.</dd>